 Look upon this face:

-She was Josephine H. Ryan, and she was the crossroads where Fort Worth history and Texas history met.
+She was Josephine H. Ryan, and three connections made her the crossroads where Fort Worth history and Texas history met.

 Turner fought in the Mexican-American War of 1846-1848, volunteering in Rusk County.
 In 1849 he was one of the soldiers who rode with Major Ripley Arnold and Colonel Middleton Tate Johnson when they selected a site on the Trinity River on which the Army would establish Fort Worth.